danizdes/Weather-Analysis/JOURNAL.md

 * *8:16 PM* Created `yearly_temperature.ipynb` which creates a
 dataset(`temperature_yearly_summary.csv`) with the mean temperature of all the mean temperatures of each year

+# July 13th

+* *9:35 AM* Okay so I honestly forgot to Journal the couple of commits before, so I'll explain them now.

+Firstly, I tried creating a plot firectly in the streamlit app.
+The app kept crashing no matter what I did, in the way i figured out that the meme image in the introduction is actually a jpg file not a png file.

+So instead of plotting the graph using streamlit, I used the jupyter notebook and made the graph and saved it as a PNG, and I'll display the PNG in streamlit.
+I hope this works